 - Ecommerce continues to be the dominant category in the market, with a whopping 81% of all business sales being standalone Ecommerce websites for 2021.

 2021 had an explosion of high-price Ecommerce listings, with many more Ecommerce businesses listed over $7M asking price.
 With higher earnings, Ecommerce businesses can command higher multiples, so we saw the continued increase in average ecommerce multiples as more businesses reach higher earnings and listing prices:

 What Has the Average Sales Multiple Been Per Year?

 Ecommerce businesses can sell for as little as a few thousand dollars, to hundreds of millions (if not billions) of dollars.
 This graph shows the data we analyzed – typically businesses in the $100,000 to $10 million valuation range.
 The average has been sitting around 2.2-2.3x earnings for the previous two years, and then jumped to 2.88x in 2017, 3.00x in 2018, 3.07x in 2019, 3.41x in 2020 and 3.49x in 2021.

 In general, the larger the Ecommerce business, the more it is worth.
 Here is how to understand this graph below.
 Let’s say that a business sold for $300,000.
 On average that would mean that its annual profit was around $111,000 ($300,000 divided by 2.7, because the average multiple for that size is around 2.7x).
 Another example would be a business that sold for $600,000.
 On average that would mean that its annual profit was $153,000 ($500,000 divided by 3.26).
 Similarly, a business that sold for $4 million would mean that its annual profit was around $1 million ($4 million divided by 3.91).

 What is the selling process?

-The selling process if fairly straight forward but can be more complex and take more time depending on the size of the business.
+The selling process is fairly straight-forward but can be more complex and take more time depending on the size of the business.
 In general, most sales will be structured like this: